Aspirin- The Wonder Drug

+Aspirin is the wonder drug and it’s no wonder.
+It can help to prevent a heart attack in folks with type 2 diabetes.
 Ever since I was a kid I always turned to aspirin when I had a headache.
 But now having diabetes, I’ve learned what the connection is between aspirin and diabetes.
-Let’s just start off by defining what aspirin is.
-I know that we’ve all heard of it.
 Aspirin is a nonsteroidal drug that is anti-inflammatory, is a blood thinner and has many uses.
 For starters it treats headaches, fever, and pain.
 It is extremely beneficial for lowering your risk of a heart attack.

 So when I think back to when I couldn’t even swallow any pill as a kid, my mom used to mash it up in apple sauce.
 Growing up one could only think that aspirin was just for a headache, but today?
 No, aspirin is way more useful than for headaches only.
 My main concern is diabetes.
 That affects heart attack risks big time.
 (2-4 times higher risk)